Goles Forest is a 420 hectare forest that lies to the west of Draperstown.

 There are no waymarked trails in this forest but walkers may use the small lay-by on the B47 to access circular forest road, which follows the boundary of the forest.

-To arrange a special event or activity in this forest, you should contact the Recreation Manager, Forest Service NI at Inishkeen House.
+To arrange a special event or activity in this forest, contact the recreation manager at Inishkeen House.

 Such activities may include sporting events or educational visits.